Migrants in ‘Remain in Mexico’ bemoan confusing process

 Regarding fears some migrants have of returning to Mexico, DHS said if circumstances change from the time of enrollment, an enrollee should let the agency know.

-“As a result, an individual’s vulnerability can be considered at each point in the process,” officials said in email.
+“As a result, an individual’s vulnerability can be considered at each point in the process,” officials said in an email.

 The United Nations’ International Organization for Migration transports MPP enrollees to a city-run shelter, but that facility is filling up and the men were rotated out to another Mexican government refuge.
 Their next stops are probably private shelters around the city.